Charles Homer Mouton

-Charles Alexandre Homere Mouton (8 December 1823 – 16 March 1912) was an American politician.
+Charles Homer Mouton (December 8, 1823 – March 16, 1912) was an American politician and judge from Louisiana.
 In 1856, he served as the fifth lieutenant governor of Louisiana.

-Life
+Early life

-Charles Mouton was born in St. Landry Parish, Louisiana.
-He was a nephew of Alexandre Mouton (1804-1885) a former Governor of Louisiana and United States Senator.
-He was also related to Fernand Mouton who was Lieutenant Governor (LTG) of Louisiana between 1916 and 1920.
+Charles Homer Mouton was born on December 8, 1823, in St. Landry Parish, Louisiana, to Julie (née Latiolais) and Charles Mouton.
+He was descended from Acadians who were expelled from their land.
+His grandfather Jean Mouton was a founder of Vermilionville (later Lafayette, Louisiana).
+He was a nephew of Alexandre Mouton, governor of Louisiana.
+He was also related to Fernand Mouton who was Lieutenant Governor of Louisiana between 1916 and 1920.